AskfmForHumans/afh-bot/README.md

   - RSA-encrypted password is split into 3 parts (ASKfm's hashtag length limit is 50 characters)
 - remove all shoutouts for logged-in users
   - use the `stop` setting to disable
+  - use the `autoblock` setting to block the authors of all shoutouts
 - *simple* mode that requires no account for bot and only performs user-related tasks
 - special *safe* modes for testing